 Kajuru Castle: Why it Should Remain on your Wanderlust List

-A few years ago when I first began blogging, I decided that I would share only positive and optimistic content on this platform.
-I realized that this in itself was going to present a conflict.
+A few years ago, when I first began blogging, I decided that I would share only optimistic content on this platform.
+I realised that this in itself was going to present a conflict.
 How do I then talk about an experience in its entirety, without half-truths or plain lies?

-Sometimes, I talk about the challenges of travelling locally – and there are many.
-However, I often try to present ways to rise above these challenges and make the best of every situation or opportunities that life, as we know it, presents.
+Sometimes, I talk about the challenges of travelling locally, and there are many.
+However, I often try to present ways to rise above these challenges and make the best of every situation or opportunity that life, as we know it, presents.
 Some days, making points in favour of Nigerian travel is easy.
 Other times, it is not.
 Certainly not when people lose their lives while trying to explore the country.

 Kajuru Castle KadunaKajuru Castle Pool